bitsofcotton/ddpmopt/README.md

 2024/06/01 add predg0... qredg0... compile option, these using latest results on \{p0,p1,p2\}.
 2024/06/02 revert. it's nonsense.
 2024/06/05 fix p01 crash in rare cases.
+2024/06/07 fix number of predictions to reasonable one. add another implementation on python predg.cc, only QR decomposition is differ but this has a better results?? update readme.